About Us

 to get all people excited about real food.

-Chef Ann Butler, a former high school culinary arts teacher, discovered that educating teenagers about food and nutrition was much overdue.
+A former high school culinary arts teacher, discovered that educating teenagers about food and nutrition was much overdue.
 What started out as a venture to teach younger children about food, turned into a multi-dimensional company called The Edible Education Group.
 With four children’s schools in Richmond and Atlanta, a Midlothian restaurant called 21 Spoons, culinary kits sold through Etsy, and Kitchen a la Carts – portable, teaching kitchens sold across the country – Ann and The Edible Education Group are on a mission to get kids, educators, and everyone in between, excited about food!

 In 2010, Ann took off with Edible Education, a children’s culinary experience, teaching classes to nearby schools.
 After partnering with a non-profit, she was awarded a grant which allowed her to bring her business to five schools a month for three years while collecting data.